Blue Yonder: Early history

 In 1978, in Calgary, Canada, James Donald Armstrong founded a company that focused on IBM's System/3X platforms.
-In 1985, Armstrong sold that business and moved to Cleveland, Ohio, where he and Frederick M. Pakis formed the US-based JDA Software, Inc. After signing a contract with a Phoenix-based automotive retailer in 1987, all eight JDA employees relocated to headquarters in Arizona.
+In 1985, Armstrong sold that business and moved to Cleveland, Ohio, where he and Frederick M. Pakis formed the US-based JDA Software, Inc. After signing a contract with a Phoenix-based automotive retailer in 1987, all eight JDA employees relocated to the headquarters in Arizona.
 After 10 years of operation as a privately held firm, JDA went public on March 15, 1996.

+Acquisitions

 In June 1998, JDA acquired Comshare's Arthur Retail unit for $44 million.
 In April 2000, the company acquired Swedish space management software company Intactix for $20.5 million.
 In September 2001, they acquired inventory optimization company E3.
-In 2006, JDA acquired Manugistics Group Inc., a Rockville, MD developer and provider of supply chain management software, for over $200 million.
-On November 5, 2009, JDA announced its intent to acquire i2 Technologies, a Dallas-based provider of supply chain management software.
+In 2006, they acquired Manugistics Group Inc., a Rockville, MD developer and provider of supply chain management software, for over $200 million.
+On August 11, 2008, JDA announced its intent to acquire i2 Technologies, a Dallas-based provider of supply chain management software, for $346 million.
 The acquisition was completed in January 2010.

+2010-2020

 In June 2010, Dillard's Department Stores won a $246 million judgment against JDA subsidiary i2, claiming damages from use of two supply chain management systems.
 JDA announced efforts to reduce or reverse this judgment, noting Dillard's still used the software and had done so since 2000.
 The case was settled in 2011.

-On November 1, 2012 it was reported that New Mountain Capital would purchase JDA for $1.9 billion, taking JDA private and merging it with software company RedPrairie.
+On November 1, 2012, it was reported that New Mountain Capital would purchase JDA for $1.9 billion, taking JDA private and merging it with software company RedPrairie.
 The merged companies moved forward under the JDA Software name.

 On August 8, 2016, JDA was reported to be exploring its sale to Honeywell International Inc. for $3 billion.
 The sale was challenged on August 16, 2016 by The Blackstone Group, giving an alternative to JDA by offering a financing plan and purchasing a minority stake in the company, with New Mountain Capital remaining its majority stakeholder.

 On January 30, 2017, former Tyco International executive vice president Girish Rishi succeeded Bal Dail as CEO.
 Michael Capellas was named as the company's new chairman.